 - The Longshore & Harbor Workers’ Compensation Act (LHWCA)

 The first step in understanding the amount and type of compensation you could receive is determining which federal law your situation falls under.
+Consult a workers’ compensation lawyer in Lafayette, LA, who is experienced in maritime law to understand better how these regulations impact your case.

 The Jones Act Applies to Injured Seamen